Melbourne Counselling FAQ - Frequently Asked Questions

 Is a Medicare Rebate available for counselling sessions?

-Medicare rebates do not generally cover the full psychologist fee, and are normally limited to 10 sessions per year, after which the full fee applies.
+Please be aware that Medicare rebates do not generally cover the full psychologist fee, and are normally limited to 10 sessions per year, after which the full fee applies.

 Are Private Health Fund Rebates available for counselling sessions?